This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 the same group living arrangement may apply through the group living

 arrangement's representative.
-(F) What must the county agency do before
+(F) What is the county agency to do

 living arrangement meets the requirements described in paragraph (B) of this